Suspect in Japan PM attack may have had election grudge

 Kimura argued that the election law violates constitutional guarantees of equality and other rights, according to media reports.
 The court dismissed his claim in a November 2022 ruling, and Kimura appealed the decision to the Osaka High Court, whose decision is expected in May, reports say.

-Tweets posted to an account cited by local media as his and seen by the Associated Press describe court proceedings matching those reported from his case, and complained about Japan’s political dynasties.
+Tweets posted to an account cited by local media as Kimura’s and seen by the Associated Press complained about Japan’s political system.
+The account does not carry his name, but identifies itself as representing the plaintiff in a lawsuit that matches the one filed by Kimura.
+The Associated Press was not able to contact the owner of the account.
 The account had only 23 posts since it began late June.

-An Aug.
-12 tweet criticized “the imposition of mourning for a dictator who was elected in a discriminatory election that requires age limits and deposits,” apparently criticizing Kishida’s decision to hold a state funeral for Abe, whose leadership was often criticized as high-handed and autocratic.
-“The level of democracy in Japan is comparable to North Korea and China.”
+Other tweets on the account criticized Kishida’s decision to hold a state funeral for Abe.

-Abe’s alleged assassin, Tetsuya Yamagami, who has been charged with murder and several other crimes including violating gun-control laws, told authorities soon after his arrest that he killed Abe because of the former prime minister’s apparent links to a religious group that Yamagami hated.
+The man accused of shooting Abe, Tetsuya Yamagami, told authorities soon after his arrest that he killed Abe because of the former prime minister’s apparent links to a religious group that Yamagami hated.
 In statements and in social media posts attributed to him, Yamagami said his mother’s donations to the Unification Church bankrupted his family and ruined his life.